solutions

 What’s the Requirement?

 Many regulations, from HIPAA to Sarbanes-Oxley, include requirements that organizations retain the records covered by those regulations for some time, leaving the methods up to each organization.
-Some industries, particularly in finance, are subject to a more exacting regulatory regime that requires, in the words of The Securities Exchange Act of 1934 Rule 17a–4(f), The electronic storage media must preserve the records exclusively in a non-rewriteable, non-erasable format.
+Some industries, particularly in finance, are subject to a more exacting regulatory regime that requires, in the words of The Securities Exchange Act of 1934 Rule 17a–4(f), The electronic storage media must preserve the records exclusively in a non-rewritable, non-erasable format.

-The original interpretation of non-rewriteable, non-erasable was that digital data had to be written to optical disks like DVD-R that could only be written to once, known as WORM media for Write Once Read Many.
+The original interpretation of non-rewritable, non-erasable was that digital data had to be written to optical disks like DVD-R that could only be written to once, known as WORM media for Write Once Read Many.
 Over the years, the SEC has released interpretations of rule 17a-4(f) to allow compliance data to be stored on systems like VAST that prevent data from being rewritten or erased through software as long as the vendor, or a reputable third party, validates that data on the system is truly immutable until the end of its retention period.

 With the possibility of multimillion-dollar fines and immeasurable reputational damage for non-compliance, the compliance officers at major banks wouldn’t rely on storage vendors’ self-certifications, so records management consultancy Cohasset Associates emerged as the gold standard of third-party validation.